MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/connections/best-practices-when-updating-a-flow.md

 #### Mitigation option 2

 1. Change the connection from **Embedded** to **Invoker**.
-2. Navigate to the flow portal, edit, and update the flow settings.
+2. Navigate to the flow portal to edit and update the flow settings.
 3. On the flow details page, in the **Run only users** section, select **Edit**.
-4. To update the flow connection source as **Invoker**, select **Provided by run-only user** and save.
+4. To update the flow connection source to **Invoker**, select **Provided by run-only user** and save.
-5. To update the flow connection source as **Embedded**, select **Use this connection** and save.
+5. To update the flow connection source to **Embedded**, select **Use this connection** and save.
 6. Verify by triggering the flow.
-You see the "install flow network" calls are succeeding now.
+You see that the "install flow network" calls now are succeeding.

-## Other Symptoms
+## Other symptoms

 After updating a flow, calls to that flow from Power Apps start failing.